-- May try a different COCP, or a different dose or type of progestogen.
+- A different COCP may be tried, or a different dose or type of progestogen.

-- Try a different POP (although little evidence that changing the progestogen type or increasing the dose improves bleeding)
+- A different POCP may be tried (although there is no evidence that changing the progestogen type or increasing the dose improves bleeding).

-- No evidence that desogestrel-only pills (eg Cerazette®) have better bleeding patterns than traditional POPs.
+- There is no evidence that desogestrel-only pills (eg, Cerazette®) have better bleeding patterns than traditional POCPs.

-- No evidence that doubling to two pills per day improves bleeding.
+- There is no evidence that doubling to two pills per day improves bleeding

 - For progestogen-only implants, depots and IUS users:

 - A first-line COCP (with 30-35 micrograms ethinylestradiol) may be considered for up to three months continuously or in the usual cyclical regimen.
-Note this is an unlicensed indication.
+This can be repeated as often as needed.

-- There is no evidence that reducing the injection interval for depot progestogen injections improves bleeding but some try bringing this forward by up to two weeks.
+- There is no evidence that reducing the injection interval for depot progestogen injections improves bleeding.

-- Mefenamic acid can be used to reduce the duration of bleeding for women on depot progestogen injections.
+- Mefenamic acid can be used to reduce the duration of bleeding for women.